-Among first wave emergency resources such as FEMA's Tribal Declaration and Disaster Assistance Resources and Emergency Declarations Mechanisms Under Tribal and Federal Law, the Bureau of Indian Affairs outlined disbursement methodology of the additional $522 million in direct appropriations resources for COVID-19 response activities through BIA and the Bureau of Indian Education.
+Among first wave emergency resources such as FEMA's Tribal Declaration and Disaster Assistance Resources, the Bureau of Indian Affairs outlined disbursement methodology of the additional $522 million in direct appropriations resources for COVID-19 response activities through BIA and the Bureau of Indian Education.

 NDN Collective's $10 million COVID-19 Response Project provides "grants, communication and strategic support to Tribal Nations, front line Indigenous-led organizations, and individuals who are providing essential services to Indigenous communities."
 Initial grants support services and relief efforts such as medical supplies, food delivery, housing, youth and eldercare, economic relief and cultural, ceremonial and spirit-aligned support.
 There are also grants available for artists and entrepreneurs.
 Future grant opportunities will address long-term transition and recovery planning.